CRL PREMIERSHIP DECIDERS: A GRAND HISTORY

-Sunday’s Bartercard NZ CRL Men’s Premiership decider between five-time defending champs Linwood Keas and arch-rivals Hornby Panthers at Ngā Puna Wai will be the competition’s 55th Grand Final.
+Sunday’s Men’s Premiership decider between defending champs Linwood Keas and archrivals Hornby Panthers on Happy Hire CRL Grand Final Day at Ngā Puna Wai will be the competition’s 57th.

 The 1970s belonged to Papanui.
 The black-and-golds played in eight straight Grand Finals, winning seven (1971-74 and 1976-78 – Eastern Suburbs took out the title in 1975) under the direction of player-coaches Gary Clarke and Rodney Walker either side of Trevor Bisman’s two-premiership stint as non-playing mentor.